molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 The upgrade from Armadillo v3.4 to 4.x is breaking as the profiles must be Rock profiles.

-Additionally, when working with an armadillo 4 instance, researchers should update their `DSMolgenisArmadillo` to 2.0.5 (this version is compatible with armadillo 3 as well).
+Additionally, when working with an armadillo 4 instance, researchers should update `DSMolgenisArmadillo` to version 2.0.5 (this version is compatible with armadillo 3 as well).

 ## Get latest version